tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 {% endhighlight %}
 also avoiding the large `body` portion of the post.

+Try to avoid using these too early in the development process, or you might find yourself being forced to re-add attributes to these calls.

 <h3>`reverse` is not `reverse_order`</h3>
 You want to use `reverse_order` instead of `reverse`. `reverse` converts the ActiveRecord::Relation into a list.
 That is, it executes the SQL query and then reverses the returned